steveseguin/ninjasdk/AI-INTEGRATION.md

 ---

+## ⚠️ CRITICAL: Usage Requirements

+**IMPORTANT**: Direct WebSocket API access is NOT permitted.
+Your AI system MUST use this SDK.

+- **SDK ONLY**: Direct WebSocket connections to VDO.Ninja servers will be blocked
+- **API Changes**: The WebSocket API may change without notice - only the SDK is guaranteed to work
+- **Rate Limits**: Excessive requests will result in throttling or blocking
+- **Data Policy**: Only WebRTC handshake data through WebSocket - all application data must use P2P
+- **Connection Limits**: ~80 connections per room maximum
+- **Serverless Design**: No state management or data relay through signaling server

+Failure to follow these guidelines may result in your application being blocked.

 ## What is VDO.Ninja SDK?

 VDO.Ninja SDK is a peer-to-peer (P2P) communication framework that enables direct audio, video, and data streaming between browsers without requiring servers, user accounts, or complex infrastructure.
 It's specifically designed to be AI-friendly, allowing bots and automated systems to create real-time communication applications.